-So, you want to take Alberta driving test class 7.
-You want to gather more information before deciding the next step.
+So, you want to take the Alberta driving test class 7.
+You want to gather more information before deciding on the next step.
 The class 7 license will bring you closer to a full driver’s license.
-Yes, class 7 is the first driver’s license, and then you can move to a class 5 license.
-In the following, we will know more about a class 7 license and how to get one.
+Class 7 is the first driver’s license, and then you can move to a class 5 license.
+In the following, we will learn more about a class 7 license and how to get one.

 Why Do You Need an Alberta Class 7 license?

 The class 7 license is a learner license.
-Yes, it can enable you to operate class 5 vehicles that include pickup trucks and SUVs.
+Yes, it can enable you to operate class 5 vehicles, including pickup trucks and SUVs.
 However, you will have to drive under the guidance of a fully licensed driver.
 That means a class 7 license will not enable you to operate SUVs and other mentioned vehicles yourself.
 However, it will allow you to drive a moped without any guidance.

-If you want to get this license, you will have to take tests.
+If you want to get this license, you must take tests.
 Most importantly, you will need the consent of your parents when your age is below eighteen.
 Apart from that, you will have to pass a vision test.

 More about Alberta Class 7 Drivers License

-You will have to know about class 7 rules, restrictions, and regulations to pass the class 7 knowledge test.
-When it comes to age requirements, the minimum age to get this license is fourteen years.
+You must know about class 7 rules, restrictions, and regulations to pass the class 7 knowledge test.
+The minimum age requirement to get this license is fourteen years.
 However, you will need your parent’s consent to take the driving test.
-You can write the test without your parent’s permission after 18.
+You can write the test without your parent’s permission after age 18.
 Alberta class 7 license will be valid for twelve months or even more.
 Also, you will have the option to renew your class 7 license many times.

 What Are the Restrictions?

 The class 7 license will enable you to operate a vehicle.
 However, there will be some restrictions.
-As it is your first driving license, you will have to follow some rules to drive safely.
-Here are a few things you need to follow while operating your vehicle with a class 7 license.
+As it is your first driving license, you must follow some safety rules.
+You need to follow a few steps while operating your vehicle with a class 7 license.

-- Driving at night: You will not be allowed to drive between midnight and 5 am.
+- Driving at night: You cannot drive between midnight and 5 am.